Skip to main content

 Remove words from text strings

-In certain case, you may want to remove some words from a list of cells, such as first or last word, duplicate words from a cell.
+In certain cases, you may want to remove some words from a list of cells, such as first or last word, duplicate words from a cell.
 For resolving these kinds of removing, this section will introduce some methods for you.

 4.1 Remove first or last word from text string